- NeuroView Health

 Zhuang, Yan, et al. "Facial Weakness Analysis and Quantification Of Static Images."
 IEEE Journal of Biomedical and Health Informatics (2020).

-Zhuang, Yan, et al. "Camera-based Facial Weakness Analysis for Videos." submitted IEEE TBME (2020).
+Zhuang, Yan, et al. "Camera-based Facial Weakness Analysis for Videos." in press IEEE TBME (2021).